Ethan-Shapiro/DSC-180A/README.md

 ```

 You should also expect three `.pth` files to be present in the directory `saved_nns`.
 One should start with `init`, another ends with `final` and one that has neither.
 These three files are necessary to use the exploration notebook.

+**NOTE: If training multiple models with the same parameters, move the other `.pth` files to a different folder before training.
+We suggest naming that folder the name of the feature you trained on and the feature index.**

 ## Exploring the Outputs